shawnparslow/Pack108/Committee/2022-10-Meeting/readme.md

     * COR incorrect?
   * Shawn will take on working with council

+* November Pack Meeting
-* Toys for Tots November meeting?
+  * Toys for Tots?, should we queue up a contact

 * Movie Party at Fellowship hall
+  * Shawn has everything to run this event

 ## Actions
 * Shawn - Make sure FUMC has us booked for 10/27